Dark-Light-20/investments-project/invest-web/README.md

 The architecture of the app is based on microfrontend architecture using Angular 15 as its frontend framework (implementing standalone components) and implementing Clean Architecture for separation of the app layers.
 The layers are:

 - **Domain**: This layer contains the business logic of the app.
 It is the most inner layer of the app and it is independent of the other layers.
-Where the entities, use cases and repositories are defined.
+Where the entities and repositories are defined.
+- **Application**: This layer contains the definition of the use cases that use the domain layer.
+It is one of the outer layers of the app and it is dependent of the domain layer.
+Where the gateways to the repositories are implemented to interact with the entities.
 - **Infrastructure**: This layer contains the implementation of the repositories defined in the domain layer.
 It is one of the outer layers of the app and it is dependent of the domain layers.
 Where the data sources are defined.
 - **UI**: This layer contains the implementation of the UI of the app.
 It is one of the outer layers of the app and it is dependent of the domain and infrastructure (indirectly) layers.
 Where the web page and its components are defined.
+- **Config**: This layer contains the configuration of the clean architecture for the app.
+It is one of the outer layers of the app and it is dependent of the other layers.
+Where the providers are defined to connect the use cases with the repositories.

 ## Domain

 The domain entities and use cases are explained in the [Domain](docs/Domain.md) file.

+## Application

+The application layer contains the implementation of the use cases defined in the domain layer.
+Each use case has its own folder where the implementation is made using Angular services.
+Each use case class implements an interface defined in the domain layer (the gateway).
+These can contain some business logic if needed, but in most cases they just call the repository methods to get the data.

 ## Infrastructure